Low Pay, High Skill: The Economics of Prison Labour in Telangana

 [Include Downloadable Resource Guide: PDF link to "Employer Guide for Hiring Rehabilitated Individuals" – Tips on integration, benefits, and contacts.]

 For more on global comparisons, check our internal post on [International Prison Reforms](hypothetical-link).
-Externally, visit the [UNODC on Prison Labour](https://www.unodc.org/documents/congress/Previous_Congresses/1st_Congress_1955/084_Prison_Labour.pdf).
+For further reading, see the UNODC resource on prison labour.](You can explore the UNODC’s historical discussion of prison labour in the full PDF report available here: United Nations ).

 The ₹200 in Telangana symbolises more than earnings—it's a gateway to growth, dignity, and inclusion.
 By addressing challenges and amplifying support, we can build empathetic societies.